mazurolegdev/telegram-cms/README.md

 - def create_message(request):
 -   ...

-- then you should create  Base scene in django admin panel and add some triggers with triggered words and answers
+- then you should create  Base scene in django admin panel and add some triggers with triggered words and answers.
+- now its completly done for catch triggers messages with words and answers you want!
+- now its works only for private messages!

 # Expectation in v.0.3. alpha:
 - creating sessions inside django admin panel